AGREEMENT RENEWING AN ALLIANCE

 - To speak, exhibit, or appear at OSHA’s or LCTI’s conferences, local meetings, or other Commonwealth of Pennsylvania Department of Education events.

 - To share information among OSHA personnel, academia and industry safety and health professionals regarding LCTI’s best practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by the Participants.

-An implementation team made up of representatives of each Participant will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the Participants.
+An implementation team made up of Participants will meet to develop a work plan, determine working procedures, and identify the roles and responsibilities of the Participants.
 In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
 OSHA team members will include representatives of the Allentown Area Office.
-OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.
+OSHA will encourage State Plan States’ and OSHA On-site Consultation Projects’ participation on the team.

 - Jean G. Kulp

 - Area Director

 - Occupational Safety and Health Administration